26 Spooky, Silly, and Fun Halloween-Themed Date Ideas

 24. Get your fortune read by a tarot card reader.

-You can also read each other’s tarot cards or have your palms read by a local psychic.
-Just remember it’s all in good fun, and it could be a unique way to learn a little more about each other, and your future!
+Do a tarot card reading or have your palms read by a local psychic.
+Just remember it’s all in good fun, and it could be a way to learn a little more about each other, and your future!

 Bloody Mary, anyone?
-You can turn any cocktail into a Halloween-themed one — just safely add a bit of dry ice and watching it start to smoke.
+You can turn any cocktail into a Halloween-themed one, just safely add a bit of dry ice and watch it start to smoke.
 Cheers!